This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 • Distended stomach (this could be a sign of bloat or another gastrointestinal issue)

-Note: If you’re worried about your dog while she’s sleeping, make sure you don’t startle them awake.
+Note: If you’re worried about your pup while they are asleep, ensure you don’t startle them awake.
 Say their name for a distance until they wake up, rather than physically touching them.

 How Fast Should Puppies Breathe When Resting?